GSA/digitalgov.gov/content/posts/2013-07-18-how-to-create-a-customer-experience-index.md

 url: /2013/07/18/how-to-create-a-customer-experience-index/
 date: 2013-07-18 7:53:02 -0400
 title: How to Create a Customer Experience Index
-summary: 'In my last post I talked about how we&rsquo;re kicking off our Customer Experience program in the Office of Citizen Services and Innovative Technologies (OCSIT) at GSA. &nbsp;There are many paths to creating a customer experience program, from starting with cultural issues like employee engagement'
+summary: 'In my last post I talked about how we&rsquo;re kicking off our Customer Experience program in the Office of Citizen Services and Innovative Technologies (OCSIT) at GSA.
+There are many paths to creating a customer experience program, from starting with cultural issues like employee engagement'
 authors:
   - martha-dorris
 categories: